ariahosseini/ThermoElectric/README.md

 <img src="Figures/TOC_3.png" align="center" alt="drawing" width="700px">
 </p>

-## Design the nanoscale morphology of a thermoelectric to obtain favorable electron scattering
+## Design the Nanoscale Morphology of a Thermoelectric to Obtain Favorable Electron Scattering

 <p>
 *Thermoelectric.py* tool computes the quantum mechanically predicted rates of electron scattering from heterogeneities with a variety of different geometries to find design strategies to this problem.
 I have found that the detrimental effect of pores can be largely mitigated in the thermoelectric design by subtly tuning the doping concentration to higher carrier concentration compared to bulk materials.
 As a design strategy, for the largest enhancement in Seebeck one needs to get in pores of any shape, if one can make them as small as possible.